-The city’s famous, historic masks and costumes come to life again, and the city exudes a wonderous charm of excitement.
+The city’s famous, historic masks and costumes come to life again, and the city exudes a wondrous charm of excitement.
 There are an abundance of performances, exciting eating experiences and an overall vibrant atmosphere; when coupled with the city’s existing splendour, it makes for an incredible time.

 Ensure you spend lots of time really taking in their exquisite beauty and cultural importance.
-Moreover, a quintessentially Venetian thing to do is to take a romantic ride on one of the city’s famous Gondolas, for a truly authentic experience; they offer some of the best views of the canal, and the magnificent surrounding architecture.
+Moreover, a quintessentially Venetian thing to do is to take a romantic ride on one of the city’s famous Gondolas, for a truly authentic experience; they offer some of the best views of the canal and the magnificent surrounding architecture.